 Every business and individual account on Proton has a unique human readable @name.
-Need to send $20 to @fred?
+Need to send $20 to @john?
 It’s as easy as you would expect.

 Proton chain stores identity attestations by multiple identity providers, both for individuals (KYC) and businesses (KYB).
 These identity providers can be queried with the user’s permission.